opencaesar/oml-tutorials/tutorial-2.md

 ## Summary ## {#tutorial2-summary}

 This tutorial introduced the pattern-based approach of modeling with OML.
 It demonstrated how vocabulary can be designed in terms of patterns with well-defined syntax and semantics that allow useful analysis to be carried out on a model in support of a particular methodology of systems modeling.
 It also demonstrated how descriptions can be organized into loosely coupled fragments that declare minimum dependencies on each other.
 This can help scalability when specifying large models (by loading the minimum information only).
 It can also improve reusability of models (by reusing the minimum information only).
 Finally, the tutorial also covered some more syntax and semantics of OML that makes modeling and reasoning flexible and powerful.
-We saw the use of aspects as mixin types to concepts and relation entities, relation entities and how they can be used to create both reified and unreified links, scalar properties and how they are typed by datatypes, restrictions and how they can be used to tighten the range or values of properties, and rules and semantic flags of relation entities and how they can influence logical entailments and reasoning.
+We saw the use of aspects as mix-in types to add capabilities to concepts and relation entities, relation entities and how they can be used to create both reified and unreified links, scalar properties and how they are typed by datatypes, restrictions and how they can be used to tighten the range or values of properties, and rules and semantic flags of relation entities and how they can influence logical entailments and reasoning.